James M. Fauth, PhDAssociate Professor and Co-Director of CROPP

 AUNE Contact Information

 Other Degrees & CredentialsMA, Clinical Psychology; Western Carolina University

-Prior to joining the Antioch University New England faculty, Dr. Fauth was assistant professor of counseling psychology at the University at Buffalo.
-He is a licensed psychologist in New Hampshire and maintains a private psychotherapy practice in Keene.
+Prior to joining the Antioch University New England faculty, Dr. Fauth was assistant professor in the doctoral program in counseling/school psychology at the University at Buffalo.
+He is a licensed psychologist in New Hampshire.